mitchellsimmons/superprice/README.md

 # Using SuperPrice

-The SuperPrice application has been deployed to the AWS Elastic Beanstalk — contact the Scrumdog Millionaires to arrange a demonstration.

-If you would like to build and run the system locally, please follow the instructions below:
+If you would like to build and run the application locally, please follow the instructions below:

 ## Setup your environment